harishtpj/harishtpj.github.io/content/posts/ada_vm.md

 # Mission accomplished

-Yay! now you've made a VM in just 62 lines of Ada.
+Yay! now you've made a VM in just **62 lines of Ada**.
 You can check out the source of this project [here](https://github.com/harishtpj/Memoria).
 This VM can execute more complex commands using multiple SUBLEQ instructions.
 If you’re interested in this topic and want to expand more, there is a lot of resources out there on the internet.
 I've also personally wrote a [More complex VM](https://github.com/harishtpj/RAM-VM) and also a [CHIP-8](https://github.com/harishtpj/Chip8-CPU) emulator.

 If you've liked this article, [star](https://github.com/harishtpj/Memoria) my memoria github repository.
 If you need to suggest any changes, feel free to create an [Issue](https://github.com/harishtpj/Memoria/issues) at my repo.